c4tom/DreamDevBox/docs/maintenance/backup-and-restore-mysql.rst

 |ext_lnk_tool_mysqldump_secure|  is bundled, setup and ready to use in every PHP container.
 You can run it without any arguments and it will dump each available database as a separated compressed file.
-Backups will be located in ``./backups/mysql/`` inside the Devilbox git directory or in ``/shared/backups/mysql/`` inside the PHP container.
+Backups will be located in ``./backups/mysql/`` inside the DreamDevBox git directory or in ``/shared/backups/mysql/`` inside the PHP container.

 To have your backups in place is just three commands away:

 .. code-block:: bash

-   # Navigate to the Devilbox directory
+   # Navigate to the DreamDevBox directory
    host> cd path/to/devilbox

    # Enter the PHP container